PIoT-CSS/agent-pi/README.md

 #### To install dependencies:

-It is recommended that you haveExecute the following in root folder:
+It is recommended that you have enabled virtual environment.
+Execute the following in root folder:

 ```bash
 pip3 install -r requirements.txt